 Before stripping your wire harness, feed it into your wire plug housing first.
 You may need to lube the white silicone boot so it will make it easier to feed your harness first.
 Once the harness is fed into the housing it will push out the plug connections in the housing.

-The plug connections are where you’ll connect your wire harness to.
+The plug connections are where you’ll connect your wire harness.
 Once the wires are through strip just a little bit back on each wire.
 Have the wiring diagram close by so you can read off of it.

 So I backed my truck up to it and did a proper test while being connected to a vehicle.
 We have lights!!!
 Victory Cruise!!